sachinprasanna/aip-assignment3/README.md

 # About

 MyDiary allows user to add and maintain their posts as well as read other registered user's posts.
 A user needs to be logged in to access the website.
 This repo contains the server-side(api) and client-side(app) code for the web application *MyDiary*, made for subject - Advanced Internet Programming, Assignment 3.
-THis project is built in Node.js, Express and EJS template engine.
+This project is built in Node.js, Express and EJS template engine.

 # Installation